 Camera Lenses for London Photography

 The two main lenses I use with it are the Canon EF 24-70mm f/2.8L II USM (standard zoom) and the Canon EF 70-200mm f/2.8L IS II USM (telephoto).
 The former is my everyday lens, and it’s perfect for photographing London’s mews, facades, interiors, food, and all the other lovely things the city puts in my path.
-You can get one here.
+If you’re in the UK, you can get one here.
+If you’re in the US, you can get one here.

 The latter comes into its own when I want to take pictures of a beautiful row of houses, get a close-up view of a landmark from a rooftop terrace, or capture a scene from a distance.
 It’s also great for travel photography when I’m on safari, aboard a boat, or somewhere else where the highlights are far away.
 Even when I zoom in after taking the photo, the quality is amazing.
 You can get one here.